 - -Programs typically make extensive use of libraries, including dynamically linked libraries (DLLs), which may not be available as source code.
-Typically, sourcecode analyses are performed using code stubs that model the effects of library calls.
+Typically, source-code analyses are performed using code stubs that model the effects of library calls.
 Because these are created by hand, they may contain errors, which can cause an analysis to return incorrect results.
 In contrast, a machine-code-analysis tool can analyze the library code directly [Gopan and Reps 2007]. - -The source code may have been written in more than one language.
 This complicates the life of designers of tools that analyze source code because multiple languages must be supported, each with its own quirks. - -Even if the source code is primarily written in one high-level language, it may contain inlined assembly code in selected places.
 Source-code-analysis tools typically either skip over inlined assembly [CodeSurfer] or do not push the analysis beyond sites of inlined assembly [PREfast 2004].
 To a machine-code-analysis tool, inlined assembly just amounts to additional instructions to analyze. - -Source-code-analysis tools are only applicable when source is available, which limits their usefulness in security applications (e.g., to analyzing code from open-source projects).

 Research carried out during the last decade by our research group [Xu et al. 2000; 2001; Balakrishnan and Reps 2004; Reps et al. 2005; Reps et al. 2006; Balakrishnan and Reps 2006; 2007; Gopan and Reps 2007; Balakrishnan 2007; Lim and Reps 2008; Balakrishnan and Reps 2008] as well as by others [Larus and Schnarr 1995; Cifuentes and Fraboulet 1997b; Debray et al. 1998; Bergeron et al. 1999; Amme et al. 2000; De Sutter et al. 2000; Bergeron et al. 2001; Kiss et al. 2003; Debray et al. 2004; Backes 2004; Regehr et al. 2005; Guo et al. 2005; Christodorescu et al. 2005; Kruegel et al. 2005; Cova et al. 2006; Chang et al. 2006; Brumley and Newsome 2006; Emmerik 2007; Zhang et al. 2007] has developed the foundations for performing static analysis at the machine-code level.
-The machinecode-analysis problem comes in three versions: (i) in addition to the executable, the program's source code is also available; (ii) the source code is unavailable, but the executable includes symbol-table/debugging information ("unstripped executables"), and (iii) the executable has no symbol-table/debugging information ("stripped executables").
-The appropriate variant to work with depends on the intended application.
-Many techniques apply to multiple variants, but are severely hampered when symbol-table/debugging information is absent.
+The machine-code-analysis problem comes in two versions: (i) with symbol-table/debugging information (unstripped executables), and (ii) without symbol-table/debugging information (stripped executables).
+Many tools address both versions of the problem, but are severely hampered when symbol-table/debugging information is absent.

 In 2004, we supplied a key missing piece, particularly for analysis of stripped executables [Balakrishnan and Reps 2004].
-Previous to that work, static-analysis tools for machine code had rather limited abilities: it was known how to (i) track values in registers and, in some cases, the stack frame [Larus and Schnarr 1995], and

-(ii) analyze control flow (sometimes by applying local heuristics to try to resolve indirect calls and indirect jumps, but otherwise ignoring them).
+Previous to that work, static-analysis tools for machine code had rather limited abilities: it was known how to (i) track values in registers and, in some cases, the stack frame [Larus and Schnarr 1995], and (ii) analyze control flow (sometimes by applying local heuristics to try to resolve indirect calls and indirect jumps, but otherwise ignoring them).

-The work presented in our 2004 paper [Balakrishnan and Reps 2004] provided a way to apply the tools of abstract interpretation [Cousot and Cousot 1977] to the problem of analyzing stripped executables, and we followed this up with other techniques to complement and enhance the approach [Reps et al. 2005; Lal et al. 2005; Reps et al. 2006; Balakrishnan and Reps 2006; 2007; Balakrishnan 2007; Balakrishnan and Reps 2008].
+The work presented in [Balakrishnan and Reps 2004] provided a way to apply the tools of abstract interpretation [Cousot and Cousot 1977] to the problem of analyzing stripped executables, and we followed this up with other techniques to complement and enhance the approach [Reps et al. 2005; Lal et al. 2005; Reps et al. 2006; Balakrishnan and Reps 2006; 2007; Balakrishnan 2007; Balakrishnan and Reps 2008].
 This body of work has resulted in a method to recover a good approximation to an executable's variables and dynamically allocated memory objects, and to track the flow of values through them.
 These methods are incorporated in a tool called CodeSurfer/x86 [Balakrishnan et al. 2005].